Developing an Effective and Automated Patient Engagement Estimator for Telehealth: A Machine Learning Approach: Results and Discussion

-Table \ref{comparison_medica} summarises the RMSE values obtained for all the methods described above.
-This is because different psychotherapy papers ~\cite{bekes2021psychotherapists, salinas2020development, tseng2020using} that have been published recently have used RMSE for their analysis.
-We observe an improvement of at least \textbf{40\%}.
-Our approach is one of the first to do engagement detection specifically for mental health patients in a telemental session setting.
-The modules used, specifically cognitive and affective states, help the overall framework to effectively mimic the way a psychotherapist perceives the patient's level of engagement.
-Similar to a psychotherapist, these modules too look for specific engagement-related cues exhibited by the patient in the video.
+Table~\ref{comparison_medica}~summarizes the RMSE values obtained for all the methods described above and ours.
+We observe an improvement of at least 40\%.
+Our approach is one of the first methods of engagement estimation built on the principles of psychotherapy.
+The modules used, specifically cognitive and affective states help the overall framework to effectively mimic the ways a psychotherapist perceives the patient’s level of engagement.
+Like psychotherapists, these modules also look for specific engagement-related cues exhibited by the patient in the video.